shoeffner/mthesis/src/models_and_methods.md

 ### Head pose estimation

-To properly estimate the screen–head realation the head pose needs to be known.
+To properly estimate the screen–head relation the head pose needs to be known.
 A pose consists of a position (also called location) $(x, y, z) \in
 \Rthree$ and an orientation $(\alpha, \beta, \gamma),$ with $\alpha,
 \gamma \in \{x \in \mathbb{R} | -\pi < x \leq \pi \},$ and $\beta \in \{x \in